openknowledgebe/open-education/api.md

 Even an optional field can be part of the minimal-form.

 #### Subject <a id="Subject"></a> ([example](./examples/#Subject))
 Subjects are representations of a subject.
-Subjects have a set of mandatory and optional properties.
-Fields marked **in bold letters** are mandatory.

 <div class="table-wrapper" markdown="1">
 {:.doc-table4}